2022 SKED Annual Report

 While the loan to purchase the laser cutter ProFab, Inc. needed was closed in the fall of 2020, COVID-19 and supply chain issues delayed its delivery until this fall.
 The SLTL 4KW Fiber Optic laser was delivered in September 2021, and Bart and his crew were thrilled to have the new state-of-the-art equipment on the floor and ready to use.

-The loan to purchase the equipment benefited not only his family but also those of his employees’ families, he said.
+He said the loan to purchase the equipment benefited not only his family but also the families of his employees.

 “It has been a pleasure working with SKED,” Bart said.
 “Thanks to the loan that ProFab, Inc. received from SKED, we were able to grow our business and help keep our employees working and providing for their families, too.”